murthy-streaming/spring-boot-ccloud-workshop/README.md

 2. Being in the root folder in spring-ccloud-maven, run `mvn package`

-3. If you do not see any errors in the console, then random quotes are successfully published to Kafka cluster.
+3. If you see messages on the console with the prefix `Sending message: ` followed by a random quote, then the data was successfully published to kafka topics.
 If you see any errors in the console, please check with the instructor/moderator.

 4. Messages should appear in the relevant topic.
-Open CClould UI, go to the relevant cluster and click on the corresponding topic.  - Need to check with Kishore if they can access UI.
+Open CClould UI, go to the relevant cluster and click on the corresponding topic.
+Your instructor/moderator will be able to help with this check.

 5. Once you validate that the messages are successfully produced you can hit ctrl+c to exit out of the maven process.